nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 int var_allow_all_connections() ;
 ```

-This command attempts to resolve your sim host's hostname to any associated IPs using the system call getaddrinfo().
+The following command attempts to resolve your sim host's hostname to any associated IPs using the system call getaddrinfo().
 The idenfitied IPs are added to the allowlist.
 Use only on a trusted secure network, as the system can pull results
 from multiple different locations, including a DNS server.